01 of 07

 Don’t wait until the last minute to get ready to take your photos.
 Get a PhotoPass from any Disney photographer in the park ahead of time.
 Get your camera out and get it ready while you're standing in line.
 Practice taking a photo or two while you're waiting and you may be able to figure out how to... avoid those annoying photo fails.

 - Ask your subjects to face the character instead of staring at you

 - Be silly

 - Make a gesture for the character to mimic: high five, #1, or anything else that rated "G" for general audiences.
 Learn the character's signature pose and use it

 - Start a game of rock paper scissors

 - Make a #1 sign and bring it out when you take your photo with Donald Duck.

 - Ask the character if you can kiss them or shake their hand.
-I hear Pluto likes a scratch behind the ears and I know from experience that Donald loves a kiss on the beak.
+Pluto likes a scratch behind the ears, and Donald loves a kiss on the beak.